zalvexe/robotics-101/Iterative-Closest-Point/README.md

 [✅] Getting all lidar angle data (360 deg)
 [✅] Publishing fixed map to rviz
 [✅] Implementing ICP calculation
-[❌] Calculating R and T data and publishing them
+[✅] Calculating R and T data and publishing them
+[✅] Testing in hokuyo lidar
 [❌] Complementary fusion with Odometry
 ## ---------------------------------------------- '_' ----------------------------------------------------
 ### Notes on 7 Dec 24: